 What motifs are these?

-A Motif Glossary with formal definitions and illustrations of each motif is available in a pop-up window, here, and at any time when using the actual facility (from a link at the top right of each page).
-This was extensively revised in May 2009.
+A Motif Glossary with formal definitions and illustrations of each motif is available, and can be invoked in a pop-up window at any time when using the actual facility.

 Click on the thumbnails below for screen-shots illustrating features of the facility.